 Does vaping cause an altered immune response?

-discovered that the distinct microbiome in e-cigarette users was associated with different cytokines levels which are linked to an imbalance in oral bacteria leading to worse gum disease cases.
+The researchers discovered that the distinct microbiome in e-cigarette users was associated with different cytokines levels which are linked to an imbalance in oral bacteria leading to worse gum disease cases.

 This is because this response makes these users more susceptible to gum inflammation and infection.
 The specific strands of cytokines bacteria in these users appeared to have been suppressing their immune responses to these bacteria as well.